Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ---
 title: "Who Decides Shapes the Architecture"
-excerpt: "Architecture is shaped not only by systems and structures, but by who has the authority to make consequential decisions."
+excerpt: "Architecture is shaped not only by systems and structures, but by who holds the authority to make consequential decisions."
 date: 2026-07-15
 categories:
   - Governance